george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 3
 I will assume if the input file is not exist or not readable, the application should stop processing.

+## Iteration 4
+I will assume unique words are case-sensitive, e.g., "Word" and "word" are considered not the same word.